BLCM/BLCMods/Borderlands 2 mods/Astor/Skin Pack/Moxxi Signature Pinky Collection/ReadMe.md

 ![Moxxi Signature Pinky Skin - Collection](https://imgur.com/YuDj2OC.jpg "Don't worry guys... even if my screen capture show French text, my mods are in English")

-And now, like a Barbie girl in a Barbie world; you can feel the glamour in pink with the *Moxxi Signature Pinky Skin Pack*.
+And now, like a Barbie girl in a Barbie world; you can feel the glamour in pink with the *Moxxi Signature Pinky Collection*.

 ### Changelog:
 - v1.0.0, October 15, 2018